-Visiting London in Spring (March – May)
+Visit London in Spring (March – May)

 This is the best time to explore the parks, commons, gardens, city farms and nature reserves of London.
 Yes, you read that correctly, nature reserves!
-London is a city blessed with an abundance of green spaces and whilst you can enjoy these spaces all year round, spring is a special time of year.
+London is a city blessed with an abundance of green spaces and whilst you can enjoy these spaces all year round, the late spring season is a special time of year.

 Of all the gardens in London, Kew Gardens is perhaps the most famous, but we also have a special fondness for Hampton Court Palace Gardens.
 Better yet, in May the annual Chelsea Flower Show is held, although tickets to this event are much coveted and sell out well in advance.

 If you prefer to stick to the city proper, however, then spring is an excellent time of year to enjoy our Panoramic Walking Tour of London.
 Beginning at Westminster Abbey, the tour takes you through some of the most beautiful sights London has to offer and combines the architectural grandeur of the city with its green spaces.
 A perfect London day out!

 Even in late spring, we can get some rainy days.
 South Kensington is home to the Victoria and Albert Museum, Royal Albert Hall, The Science Museum and the Natural History Museum, all perfect spots to shelter from the rain whilst checking out a cultural attraction.

 If you plan to visit in spring it’s worth finding out when Easter falls.
 Good Friday and Easter Monday are both bank holidays, shops and transport are frequently closed or operating limited schedules.
 May also has some bank holiday dates to be aware of, you can double-check the dates on the UK government website to help you plan your visit.

 - St Patrick’s day festival – Celebrated with a parade in the West end of London and plenty of Guinness!

 - State opening of Parliament – Chance to see the King as he travels to Parliament from Buckingham palace